EPA Critic To Get Sharp Questions On Industry Ties As He Vies To Run Agency

 Pruitt, who declined requests for an interview, has been less active than his predecessor in the Oklahoma attorney general's office in pursuing environmental cases.
 Court records and data collected by the Environmental Working Group also suggest Pruitt stalled a state lawsuit regarding water pollution from chicken manure after receiving contributions linked to the poultry industry.

-Kay Mills of Missori worries that big corporations will have Pruitt's ear on policy.
+Kay Mills of Missouri worries that big corporations will have Pruitt's ear on policy.
 She and other members of the Moms Clean Air Force traveled to Washington, D.C., to pressure their senators to reject Pruitt's nomination.

 "I'm really concerned about Scott Pruitt's rejection of science," Mills says.
 "In particular, his rejection of the science around mercury pollution.
 As a pregnant mother ...
 I've been thinking a lot about mercury and how that impacts my unborn baby."

-Pruitt's industry ties are seen as a good thing by many of his supporters, and he's likely to get a positive reception from Republican senators from fossil-fuel producing states.
+Pruitt's industry ties are seen as a good thing by many of his supporters, and he is likely to get a positive reception from Republican senators from fossil-fuel-producing states.
 Groups representing drillers and miners say their economic concerns were largely ignored over the past eight years.

-"We can achieve the goals of the environmental improvement without sacrificing our economic development, energy security, jobs," Marty Durbin of the American Petroleum Institute told reporters in endorsing Pruitt.
+"We can achieve the goals of environmental improvement without sacrificing our economic development, energy security, jobs," Marty Durbin of the American Petroleum Institute told reporters in endorsing Pruitt.

 Pruitt also has been enthusiastically endorsed by nearly two dozen conservative advocacy groups who feel the EPA under President Obama has overreached.
 In a joint statement, groups including the American Energy Alliance and Americans for Tax Reform call Pruitt a "stalwart defender against federal intrusion into state and individual rights."